freerange/cotech-presentation/presentation.md

 # Harmonia

-- Tasks assigned by Harmonia
+- Contains: Tasks assigned by Harmonia
-- Mostly recurring tasks
-- Processed regularly
+- Processed: Regularly
 - Example: Pay our wages

 ^
+- Mostly recurring tasks
 - Processed regularly - ideally before the due date
 - We introduce new tasks when we notice a pattern (e.g. put process in place to go through DO&S opportunities)